BirdeeHub/nixCats-nvim/README.md

 Unless you are using regularCats package, in which case your config will be in the normal place, and you only need to flake itself to install new things.

+If you wish to have plugin library completion, you will need to put it as your .config/nvim folder

+Achieve this by cloning it there or using wrapRc = false and putting your lua there.

+Otherwise neodev will treat it as if you are developing a plugin.

 If you want to add it to another flake, choose one of these methods:

 ```nix